We're working to make the justice system transparent and accountable.

 We believe transparency is essential to accountability.
 When the public can see how the system operates, reform becomes possible.

-We crowdfund to obtain court documents that would otherwise stay locked away.
-We publish evidence of institutional failures.
-We work to ensure that inquiries and investigations face proper scrutiny and deliver real accountability.
+We were the first organisation to privately request and publish court transcripts en masse, and published the first ever full court transcript in the UK.
+We crowdfund to obtain court documents that would otherwise stay locked away, publish evidence of institutional failures, and work to ensure that inquiries and investigations face proper scrutiny and deliver real accountability.

 As we grow, our work will expand to other areas where transparency can drive meaningful reform in the justice system.